JRubics/poetry-publish/README.md

 ### `repository_name`

-The name of a repository where we will upload the package.
+The name of a repository where the package will be uploaded.
 Necessary if you'd like to upload to test PyPi or a private wheels repo.
 Uploads to official PyPi if not informed.

 ### `repository_url`